CrunchyData/postgres-operator/docs/content/_index.md

 #### TLS

-Secure communication between your applications and data servers by [enabling TLS for your PostgreSQL servers](/pgo-client/common-tasks/#enable-tls), including the ability to enforce that all of your connections to use TLS.
+Secure communication between your applications and data servers by [enabling TLS for your PostgreSQL servers](/pgo-client/common-tasks/#enable-tls), including the ability to enforce all of your connections to use TLS.

 #### Monitoring